Optimization of Catalog Content for SEO

 X-Cart provides some controls allowing the store administrator to adjust the title element.

-To edit the default site title, click on the [Edit] link for the respective field.
+To edit the values, click on the Pencil icon for the respective fields.

-On the pages of products and categories, as well as on the content pages in the Pages section (Content > Pages), you can find the fields to set the page title (or rather the object name part of the page title):
+On a product and category details page, as well as on the content pages in the “Pages” section (Content > Pages), you can find the fields to set a page title (or rather the object name part of the page title):

 The meta description tag provides a brief summary of a page’s content; for example: